terminusdb/terminusdb/README.md

 ## Contact

-You can write the authors, or connect to us on FreeNode IRC on the `#TerminusDB` channel.
+You can write the authors, or connect to our community server on [Discord](https://discord.gg/mAQyYBa).

 ## Authors